vlad-ds/whisperbot/README.md

 * Send voice messages to people who don't speak your language
 * Transcribe any audio by simply sharing it on Telegram
 * Transcribe people's voice messages
+* Not just English: works with most languages

 You will need to setup the bot and host it yourself.
 Fortunately, it's not too difficult.